mikefarah/yq/pkg/yqlib/doc/aa.md

 Note that this node holds not only its value 'cat', but comments and metadata too, including path and parent information.

-The `=` operator then pipes the 'root' context through the `rhs` expression of `.b` to retun the node
+The `=` operator then pipes the 'root' context through the `rhs` expression of `.b` to return the node

 ```yaml
 dog
 ```

-Both sides have now been evaluated, so the operator performs its actual operation of assignment, and copies across the value from the RHS to the value on the LHS, and it returns the now updated 'root' context:
+Both sides have now been evaluated, so now the operator copies across the value from the RHS to the value on the LHS, and it returns the now updated context:

 ```yaml
 a: cat